jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/development.md

 To have TLS (SSL) on your development machine run the `bin/provision-local.sh` script.
 That will use `openssl` to create some certs in the web/ directory.
-The rootCA.pem should be imported to Keychain Access and marked as always trusted.
+The `local-{{ cookiecutter.project_slug }}-CA.pem` file should be imported to Keychain Access and marked as always trusted.

 ### The 'dev' user and sqlite db file